 A bond’s yield to maturity (YTM) is the rate of return you can expect from it if you hold it until maturity.
 It is expressed as an annual percentage rate.
-This is pretty straightforward when you’re considering a new bond purchase.
-It’s on the indenture or contract provided by the issuer.
+This is pretty straightforward when you’re considering a new bond purchase since it’s on the indenture or contract provided by the issuer.
 On old bonds, it’s printed right on the front of the bond.

 But what if you’re looking to buy or sell bonds in the aftermarket?
 The market price of YTM tells you the annual rate of return of any bond in the same terms.
 It levels the playing field.
 So, you can use YTM to compare bonds with different maturity dates and coupon rates.